binipringle/constructs/_texts/1-condensedoutline.md

 - {:.indent-2}Issue: (1) Does Congress have implied constitutional power to create a bank?
 (2) If so, may individual states tax a federally created bank?
 - {:.indent-2}Holding and reasoning: (1) Yes.
 Congress has the constitutional power to charter the Bank of the United States.
 This power is ultimately derived from the Constitution’s grant to Congress of the general power to “tax and spend” for the general welfare.
 However, in addition to its enumerated powers, Congress is also given general powers under the Constitution’s Necessary and Proper Clause, which states that Congress may create laws it deems necessary and proper to help carry out its enumerated powers.
 The Necessary and Proper Clause functions to expand, not limit, Congress’s enumerated powers.
 Congress decided that chartering the Bank of the United States was a necessary and proper method of raising revenue to carry out its overall taxing and spending powers.
 (2) No. The Bank was created by federal statute.
 Maryland may not tax the Bank as a federal institution because federal laws are supreme to state laws.
 A federally created institution may not be inhibited by a state law.
 The Bank of the United States functions to serve the entire nation.
 It is thus inappropriate for it to be controlled by one part of the nation (i.e. Maryland) through a tax.
 The judgment of the court of appeals is reversed.

+- {:.indent-0}**District of Columbia v.
+Heller(2008)**
+- {:.indent-2}Issue: Whether the District of Columbia's handgun ban and requirement that lawfully owned rifles and shotguns be kept "unloaded and disassembled or bound by a trigger lock" violated 2nd Amendment rights.
+- {:.indent-2}Rule: The 2nd Amendment protects an individual's right to keep and bear arms, unconnected with service in a militia, for traditionally lawful purposes, such as self-defense within the home.
+- {:.indent-2}Holding: The District of Columbia's handgun ban and requirement that lawfully owned rifles and shotguns be kept "unloaded and disassembled or bound by a trigger lock" violated the 2nd Amendment.
+The Supreme Court struck down provisions of the Firearms Control Regulations Act of 1975 as unconstitutional, determined that handguns are "arms" for the purposes of the Second Amendment, found that the Regulations Act was an unconstitutional ban, and struck down the portion of the Regulations Act that requires all firearms including rifles and shotguns be kept "unloaded and disassembled or bound by a trigger lock".

 ---

 ## Theories of Constitutional Interpretation

-The three major contemporary schools are **originalism** (original intent, original understanding; what is strong originalism?); **representation reinforcement** (“democratic process theory” advanced in various forms in McCulloch and Carolene Products), and **non-originalism** (reliance on “broad principles” of the Constitution, e.g., equality, dignity, rule of law (Brennan, Breyer), or resort to natural law or other political or moral philosophies or principles.)
+The three major contemporary schools are **originalism** (original intent, original understanding; strong originalism); **representation reinforcement** (“democratic process theory” advanced in various forms in McCulloch and Carolene Products), and **non-originalism** (reliance on “broad principles” of the Constitution, e.g., equality, dignity, rule of law (Brennan, Breyer), or resort to natural law or other political or moral philosophies or principles.)

+- {:.indent-0}**Ex parte McCardle (1869)**
+- {:.indent-2}Issue: Whether the U.S. Supreme Court has jurisdiction to review decisions of lower courts under federal statutory law.
+(Two issues were raised by this case: Whether the Supreme Court had jurisdiction to hear an appeal of a ruling by a state court under the Habeas Corpus Act of 1867, and if so, whether McCardle's imprisonment violated his Fifth Amendment Due Process rights.)
+- {:.indent-2}Case history: During the Civil War Reconstruction, newspaper publisher William McCardle printed articles advocating opposition to Reconstruction laws enacted by Congress.
+He was jailed by a military commander under the Military Reconstruction Act of 1867.
+McCardle invoked habeas corpus in the Circuit Court of the Southern District of Mississippi.
+The judge sent him back into custody, finding the military actions legal under Congress' law.
+He appealed to the Supreme Court under the Habeas Corpus Act of 1867, which granted appellate jurisdiction to review denial of habeas corpus petitions.
+After the case was argued but before an opinion was delivered, Congress suspended the Supreme Court's jurisdiction over the case, exercising the powers granted under Article III, section 2 of the Constitution.
+- {:.indent-2}Holding: The Constitution allowed Congress to repeal the Court's jurisdiction under the exceptions clause of Article III Section 2.
+But Chase pointedly reminded his readers that the 1868 statute repealing jurisdiction "does not affect the jurisdiction which was previously exercised."
+Since the Court held it lacked jurisdiction to hear the case, the second question was not answered.
+Since Congress withdrew jurisdiction to hear the case, McCardle had no legal recourse to challenge his imprisonment in federal court.

 ---